What is one health approach? Why is it significant? Read further to know more.

 By working together, we can better understand the underlying factors driving these issues and develop more effective and sustainable solutions.

-One Health is not just a concept or a philosophy but a practical approach that can help us build a healthier, more resilient, and more equitable world for all.
+The concept is not just a concept or a philosophy but a practical approach that can help us build a healthier, more resilient, and more equitable world for all.
 As such, it deserves more attention and investment from policymakers, researchers, and the public alike.

 Leave a Reply